Automata in SageMath---Combinatorics meet Theoretical Computer Science: Three Kinds of Calculating the Non-Adjacent Form

 \subsection{The Non-Adjacent Form of Fourteen}

-\begin{sagesilent} NAF = NAF1 \end{sagesilent} For convenience, we set \verb|NAF = NAF1|.
-We can use this transducer to compute the non-adjacent form of, for example, our lucky number fourteen,\footnote{You may ask why $14$ is our lucky number.
+\begin{sagesilent} NAF = NAF1 \end{sagesilent} Let us compute the non-adjacent form of, for example, our lucky number fourteen.\footnote{You may ask why $14$ is our lucky number.
 In fact, it is not!
 But it is not that bad.
 This number is, beside the actual $13$, our second lucky number.
 The reason of preferring $14$ over $13$ is simple and of educational character: The digit expansion (used in this tutorial) of $13$ is too symmetric.
-This may lead to confusion whether this expansion is read from left to right or the other way round.} which was used already at the beginning of this warm-up.
+This may lead to confusion whether this expansion is read from left to right or the other way round.} We intend to use the transducer above, so, for convenience, we set \verb|NAF = NAF1|.
+Remember that you can see the transducer \verb|NAF| in Figure~\ref{fig:ex-transducer}.

 As a first try, we type\nbcode{NAF_of_14 = NAF(14.digits(base=2))} \begin{sageverbenv} \verb+ +\verb|NAF_of_14 = NAF(14.digits(base=2))| \end{sageverbenv} and get \begin{sageverbenv} \verb+ +\verb|ValueError: Invalid input sequence.| \end{sageverbenv} An error message?---Huh?---So did we make a mistake in our construction?
 Fortunately not; the transducer has just not finished yet: With the input \sageverb|14.digits(base=2)|, which is the binary expansion of~$14$ from the least significant to the most significant digit, we would stop in the nonfinal state with label~$2$, as we can see by typing \begin{sageblock} NAF.process(14.digits(base=2)) \end{sageblock} which results in \skipnb\sageverb|NAF.process(14.digits(base=2))|.
 Here, the first component indicates whether the input is accepted or not; the second component is the label of the state where we stopped.
 The third component of this triple is the output of the transducer irrespective of whether the state is final or not.